 - email the academic staff member with the closest research interests

-- send a copy to email@example.com and the Head of Department firstname.lastname@example.org
+- contact the academic administrator (joanna.ling[at]otago.ac.nz) and the Head of Department email@example.com

-In your initial letter, please outline how your time here might complement and benefit our activities, and explain why you wish to spend time at Otago.
+In your initial email, please outline how your time here might complement and benefit our activities, and explain why you wish to spend time at Otago.

 The usual conditions under which we accept visiting researchers are: